StefanoMarina/knot/SYNTAX.md

 There are 3 tipes of bindings:
 - **Triggers** will generate the osc command when CC value/note velocity is met exactly;
 - **Faders** will generate the osc command while appending the CC/velocity value;
-- **Selectors** are similar to triggers but they have multiple values/velocity to be bound.
+- **Switches** will generate different OSC according to CC value/notes.

 Every bind file should be inside a JSON object.
 Binding type is defined as such: